 How to get to Pintuyan from Manila

-If you’re in Manila, you also have 3 alternatives to reach Pintuyan:
+If you’re in Manila, you also have 3 options for reaching Pintuyan:

 1. Go from Manila to Pintuyan via Cebu